burningwave/json/README.md

     }
 }
 ```
-First of all, to find values in a JSON document we need to load the JSON via **ObjectHandler**.
+First of all, to find values in a JSON document we need to load it via **ObjectHandler**.
 The ObjectHandler wraps the JSON document and contains the path and the value of the node you are visiting within the JSON.
 To instantiate an ObjectHandler follow this code:

 ```java
 Facade facade = Facade.create();